JvanKatwijk/drm-receiver/README.md

 In Europe DRM is not very popular, most stations that started a DRM transmission in the first decade of the century already stopped.
 However,
-Rumenia and Kuwait still have a regular DRM transmission that I can receive, the website "http://www.hfcc.org/drm/" gives an overview.
+Rumenia still has a number of regular DRM transmissions that I can receive, the website "http://www.hfcc.org/drm/" gives an overview.

 ![overview](/drm-receiver.png?raw=true)

 The DRMm receiver is an experimental tool, a heavily reduced swradio, with a single decoder, just for DRM.
+The decoder is a copy of the decoder in the SW receover software.
-The decoder uses the FDK_AAC library for AAC decoding, meaning that **xHE-AAC** can be decoded next to **AAC**.
+The decoder uses the FDK_AAC library for AAC  and xHe-AAC decoding.

 -----------------------------------------------------------------------
 The decoder
 -----------------------------------------------------------------------

 The decoder takes a samplerate of 12000
 Samples/second as input.